Odontochelys: Paleoecology

 Even though the Odontochelys specimens were found in marine deposits, there is uncertainty over whether it was a primarily aquatic reptile, in transition from aquatic to terrestrial habitats, or fully terrestrial.
-Li et al. (2008) argued that Odontochelys lived in coastal or freshwater environments based on its hand proportions, which were similar to those of modern turtle species which lived in small, slow-moving bodies of water.
+Li et al. (2008) argued that Odontochelys lived in coastal or freshwater environments based on its hand proportions, which were similar to those of modern turtle species that live in small, slow-moving bodies of water.

 Joyce (2015) supported a terrestrial origin for turtles based on his study of Eunotosaurus.
 His study noted that the hands of Odontochelys were not comparable to any modern turtles due to the retention of a plesiomorphic ("primitive") feature: four phalanges (finger bones) in the third and fourth fingers, rather than three.
 While the total relative finger lengths of Odontochelys do line up with those of semiaquatic freshwater turtles, the individual phalanges (finger bones) themselves were short and stout, much more similar to those of modern tortoises.
 Aquatic turtles achieved long hands by lengthening their phalanges, while Odontochelys retained long hands due to its plesiomorphic phalangeal count, similar to that of other reptiles (including terrestrial ones).
 In addition, Joyce (2015) argued that even if Odontochelys was semiaquatic, it probably would have avoided open marine waters due to a lack of efficient adaptations for swimming.

 On the other hand, a pathological study of Odontochelys performed by Rothschild & Naples (2015) discovered that both the left and right humeri (forearm bones) of the paratype specimen (IVPP 13240) of Odontochelys had been degraded near the shoulder sockets.
-The study rejected explanations such as weathering or a wound-induced bone infection, arguing that it would not have made sense for the shoulder area to degrade before the rest of the forelimbs, since the shoulder was more well-protected during life and after death.
+The study rejected explanations such as weathering or a wound-induced bone infection, arguing that it would not have made sense for the shoulder area to degrade before the rest of the forelimbs, since the shoulder was better protected during life and after death.
 Instead, the study argued that decompression sickness was responsible for the injury.
 This condition has been observed in diving animals which are forced to make rapid ascents within a deep marine environment.
 Similar injuries have been reported in other fossilized marine reptiles, and their presence in Odontochelys supports the idea that it lived in an open marine environment.
-Modern sea turtles utilize behavioral tactics to avoid rapid ascension within water, which may also indicate that Odontochelys had not yet acquired the same behaviors to defend against decompression sickness.
+Modern sea turtles utilize behavioral tactics to avoid rapid ascent within water, which may also indicate that Odontochelys had not yet acquired the same behaviors to defend against decompression sickness.

 Evidence from δ^{13}C, δ^{18}O, and δ^{34}S measurements derived from its bones indicates that Odontochelys lived in nearshore marine habitats and rules out that it was a strictly terrestrial animal.
 This isotopic evidence also suggests that it was a herbivore that foraged in a similar manner to the modern marine iguana.